-And the second game of the series does this even better, by providing us with bigger scenarios and making them more dynamic and less puzzle-ish.
-There are more random events and your strategic options are more plentiful — adding a decent amount of unpredictability to each scenario.
+And the second game of the series does this even better, by providing gamers with bigger scenarios and making them more dynamic and less puzzle-ish.
+There are more random events and your strategic options are more plentiful, adding a decent amount of unpredictability to each scenario.

-So, you’ve heard of how fun Advance Wars was — but you don’t have a lot of experience with turn-based strategy games?
+So, you’ve heard about how fun Advance Wars was, but you don’t have a lot of experience with turn-based strategy games?
 Have no fear, as Tiny Metal is the game for you!
-It’s a pretty faithful imagining of what Advance Wars would look like if it were designed in the cartoonish indie era of gaming.
+It’s a pretty faithful imagining of what Advance Wars would look like if it were part of the cartoonish, indie era of gaming.